"Your Excel skills could land your next job."

 Quickly learn how to enter data into cells in your worksheet and move from cell to cell.

 Learn how to create simple but powerful addition and multiplication formulas.
-These will prepare you to do the calculations neccessary for the Kitchen Remodeling Cost worksheet later in the course.
+These will prepare you to do the calculations necessary for the Kitchen Remodeling Cost worksheet later in the course.